 Figure 9d.
 Result of Adding Options under Article Types.

-Beginning with clicking on Practice Guideline, the highest level of evidence, the 3041 citations are narrowed to 5 (Figure 10), which is much more reasonable to review.
-However, notice that the most recent one was published in 2008.
+Beginning with clicking on Practice Guideline, the highest level of evidence, the 3483 citations are narrowed to 5 (Figure 10), which is much more reasonable to review.
+However, notice that the most recent one, #1, was published in 2008.

 Figure 10.
 Using Filters to Narrow Citations to the Highest Level of Evidence, Practice Guideline.

-If no Practice Guidelines were identified or none of those found answer your question, then re-run the search.
+If no Practice Guideline was identified or none of those found answer your question, then re-run the search.
 First clear the filter by clicking on “Clear all” to remove its selection.
 Next, click on Meta-Analysis, the next highest level of evidence.
-In this case, 11 citations are identified (Figure 11).
+In this case, 12 citations are identified (Figure 11).
+Again, it’s important to only click on one filter at a time so that you know what level of evidence you have found.

 Figure 11.
 Using Filters to Narrow Citations to the Highest Level of Evidence, Meta-Analysis.

 If no Meta-Analysis is found, then re-run the search again by clicking on “Clear all” to remove Meta-Analysis and click on Systematic Reviews, the next highest level.
-Continue this process so that you are able to identify the highest levels of evidence.
+There are 32 for this search.
+Continue this process so that you are able to identify the highest levels of evidence that answers your question.
 For a review of levels of evidence and the hierarchy that exists to guide clinical decision making see Evidence-Based Decision Making: Introduction and Formulating Good Clinical Questions.1

-If there had been a large number of citations, another option is to use the “Publication dates” filter to limit the findings to the past 5 or 10 years.
-Also, if focusing on a specific age group or sex, click on Show additional features and select the appropriate group (Figure 12).
+If there had been a large number of citations, another option is to use the “Publication Date” filter to limit the findings to the past 5 or 10 years.
+Also, if focusing on a specific age group, click on Show additional features and select the appropriate age group (Figure 12).

 Figure 12.
 Additional Filters to Narrow Citations.